-- 5.2 Similarly, visual recording or photographing of a courtroom when Court is not in session is not permitted without the express permission of the Chief Judge. - 5.3 Filming or visual recording requests in a courthouse for educational and court related information purposes may be approved at the discretion of the Chief Judge.
-Photographing, videotaping and filming in the court facilities are not otherwise permitted.
-Exceptions to the policy may be made if the approval of the Chief Judge has been obtained in advance. - 5.4 Visual recording of judges' chambers and sheriff cells is strictly prohibited. - 5.5 Taking photographs, including screenshots, of a videoconference proceeding is strictly prohibited.

-6. Publishing, Broadcasting, Reproducing, Transmitting or Disseminating Court Proceedings

-- 6.1 The publishing, broadcasting, reproducing, transmitting, or otherwise disseminating (collectively "publish") of in-person or virtual court proceedings, in whole or in part, or recordings thereof, including transcripts of proceedings as referenced in section 3(e) of the Use of Electronic Devices in Courtrooms Policy, is prohibited, unless authorized by the Court. - 6.2 A person who publishes in-person or virtual court proceedings or recordings thereof without Court authorization may be subject to one or more of the following sanctions: - a. a direction to turn off the electronic device; - b. a direction to leave the courtroom; - c. a direction to forfeit the media accreditation card to the sheriff; - d. citation, and prosecution for contempt of court; - e. prosecution for any violation of a publication ban, sealing order, or other restriction on publication; - f. a direction to remove audio or video recordings from social media; or - g. any other direction or order of the court.
+- 5.2 Similarly, visual recording or photographing of a courtroom when Court is not in session is not permitted without the express permission of the Chief Judge. - 5.3 Subject to section 4.7 above regarding accredited media, filming, visual recording, or audio recording requests in a courthouse for educational and court related information purposes may be approved at the discretion of the Chief Judge.
+Photographing, videotaping, filming, and audio recording in the court facilities are not otherwise permitted.
+Exceptions to the policy may be made if the approval of the Chief Judge has been obtained in advance. - 5.4 Visual recording of judges' chambers and sheriff cells is strictly prohibited. - 5.5 Taking photographs, including screenshots, of a videoconference proceeding is strictly prohibited. - 6.
+Publishing, Broadcasting, Reproducing, Transmitting, Sharing, Making Available, or Disseminating Court Proceedings - 6.1 The publishing, broadcasting, reproducing, transmitting, sharing, making available, or otherwise disseminating (collectively "publish") of in-person or virtual court proceedings, in whole or in part, or recordings thereof, including transcripts of proceedings as referenced in section 3(e) of the Use of Electronic Devices in Courtrooms Policy, is prohibited, unless authorized by the Court. - 6.2 A person who publishes in-person or virtual court proceedings or recordings thereof without Court authorization may be subject to one or more of the following sanctions: - a. a direction to turn off the electronic device; - b. a direction to leave the courtroom; - c. a direction to forfeit the media accreditation card to the sheriff: - d. citation, and prosecution for contempt of court; - e. prosecution for any violation of a publication ban, sealing order, or other restriction on publication; - f. a direction to remove audio or video recordings from social media; or - g. any other direction or order of the court. - 6.3 Applications may be made to a judge of the Court to publish all or part of the proceedings in a particular case.
+It is the policy of the Court that such applications may be granted in the discretion of the presiding judge, provided that they find that it is in the public interest that the proceedings, or part of them, be published, and that to do so will not: - 6.3.1 affect the right of a party to a fair trial; - 6.3.2 cause discomfort to any witness;

-- 6.3 Applications may be made to a judge of the Court to publish all or part of the proceedings in a particular case.
-It is the policy of the Court that such applications may be granted in the discretion of the presiding judge, provided that they find that it is in the public interest that the proceedings, or part of them, be published, and that to do so will not: - 6.3.1 affect the right of a party to a fair trial; - 6.3.2 cause discomfort to any witness; - 6.3.3 interfere with any privacy interests that may override the public interest in televising the proceedings; - 6.3.4 have the potential effect of deterring witnesses in any future similar cases; - 6.3.5 cause additional expense to the Court; or - 6.3.6 otherwise potentially hamper the ongoing administration of justice in relation to Provincial Court proceedings. - 6.4 The presiding judge may use the BC Supreme Court Practice Direction on Video Recording or Broadcasting of Court Proceedings as a guide in assessing the merits of an application. - 6.5 The onus of establishing that these conditions are met is on the applicant.
+- 6.3.3 interfere with any privacy interests that may override the public interest in televising the proceedings; - 6.3.4 have the potential effect of deterring witnesses in any future similar cases; - 6.3.5 cause additional expense to the Court; or - 6.3.6 otherwise potentially hamper the ongoing administration of justice in relation to Provincial Court proceedings. - 6.4 The presiding judge may use the BC Supreme Court Practice Direction on Applications for Authorization to Video Record or Broadcast Court Proceedings as a guide in assessing the merits of an application. - 6.5 The onus of establishing that these conditions are met is on the applicant.
 The Court may adjourn an application in order that persons whose interests are engaged may obtain legal advice or representation, if to do so is not contrary to the interests of the parties or the public interest in having the matter proceed expeditiously.